PrefectHQ/prefect/docs/concepts/deployments.md

 - Uploads your flow files to the configured storage location (local by default).
 - Submit your deployment to the work queue `test`.
 The work queue `test` will be created if it doesn't exist.

+!!! note "Uploading files may require storage filesystem libraries"
+    Note that the appropriate filesystem library supporting the storage location must be installed prior to building a deployment with a storage block.
+For example, the AWS S3 Storage block requires the [`s3fs`](https://s3fs.readthedocs.io/en/latest/) library.

 !!! tip "Ignore files or directories from a deployment"
     By default, Prefect uploads _all files_ in the current folder to the configured storage location (local by default) when you build a deployment.